vascorsd/simple-2-scala/README.md

   * jvm (optional) - either an installation with proper `JAVA_HOME` correctly set or the tool auto manages and downloads a jvm itself for usage
+  * clang (optional) - this is needed for the targets related to compile and use scala-native. better check upstream scala-native docs about needed libs on the machine.
   * [scala-cli](https://scala-cli.virtuslab.org/) (tested with version 0.1.15)
   * [just](https://github.com/casey/just)